custom-components/pyscript/docs/reference.rst

 variable (entity) names.

-Also, service names (which are called as functions) take priority over state variable names, so if a component has a state variable name that collides with one of its services, you’ll need to use ``state.get(name)`` to access that state variable.
+Also, service names (which are called as functions) take priority over state variable names, so if a component has a state variable name that collides with one of its services, you'll need to use ``state.get(name)`` to access that state variable.

 Accessing state variables that don't exist will throw a ``NameError`` exception, and accessing